Challenging School Policies and Decisions

 -

-Student Words of Wisdom: Insights from LGBTQ Students Advocating for Change
+Student Words of Wisdom: Insights from LGBTQ+ Student Changemakers

 "I got my university to put students' preferred names on their degrees instead of defaulting to their birth names to ensure that students who haven't been able to go through the name change process can still have the correct name read and printed.
-I went through my Registrar's office and went through multiple meetings over the course of a few months to enact this change in time for graduation this past May! " - Jo Lew, Point Flagship Alum and BIPOC Scholar
+I went through my Registrar's office and went through multiple meetings over the course of a few months to enact this change in time for graduation this past May!" - Jo, Point Scholar

-“I've had many conversations with teachers about how to support and highlight LGBT+ voices and identities.
+“I've had many conversations with teachers about how to support and highlight LGBTQ+ voices and identities.
 These conversations are often initiated by faculty once you show yourself to be open, kind, and growth-oriented.
-I've helped teachers understand, navigate, and use neo-pronouns within the classroom, helped get more access to gender-neutral restrooms, and increased in-school access to sexual health aids all by engaging in respectful conversations with teachers and admin.
-Sometimes all it takes is confidence and faith in the good intentions of my community" - Cara Weathers, Point Flagship Scholar
+I've helped teachers understand, navigate, and use neo-pronouns within the classroom, helped get more access to gender-neutral restrooms, and increased in-school access to sexual health aids, all by engaging in respectful conversations with teachers and admin.
+Sometimes all it takes is confidence and faith in the good intentions of my community." - Cara, Point Scholar

 Related Posts